 If you suspect that your cat has ingested a product like rubbing alcohol, uncooked bread dough, or cough medicine, or if it is reacting to a shampoo, call your vet immediately.
 Symptoms can range from mild intoxication to severe.

-Good news is that the majority of cats wouldn’t drink alcohol, as the flavour and smell work as a repellent for them, but beware holiday stress can cause your pets to act in ways they normally wouldn’t, like table surfing or digging in the trash for leftovers.
-So, avoid any dangerous situations for your pet by keeping any risky drinks out of their reach and making your guests aware of the dangers that alcohol, beer, wine and many foods pose for pets.
+The good news is that most cats wouldn’t drink alcohol, as the flavor and smell work as a repellent for them, but beware, holiday stress can cause your pets to act in ways they usually wouldn’t, like table surfing or digging in the trash for leftovers.
+So, avoid any dangerous situations for your pet by keeping any risky drinks out of their reach and making your guests aware of the dangers that alcohol, beer, wine, and many foods pose for pets.

 Coffee ( and caffeine in general)

 Believe it or not, some cats like coffee!
-My cat also gets crazy with the smell of a tea and wants desperately to leak the teaspoon.
-Mental note: don´t let him/her.
+My cat also gets crazy with the smell of tea and wants desperately to leak the teaspoon.
+Mental note: don’t let them.

-But not only the coffee is dangerous for cats.
+But not only is coffee dangerous for cats.
 Caffeine is a no-no for all felines.
-This includes coffee, tea, stimulant medication, energy drinks (what is your cat doing near a Red Bull anyway?)
+Includes coffee, tea, stimulant medication, energy drinks (what is your cat doing near a Red Bull anyway?)